 - Do not examine crackers that were lit but did not burst.
 Let them go and light a new one.

 - Don’t light crackers while holding them in your hands.
 Always keep a safe distance from the cracker while lighting.
 Exercise daredevilry in more secure and productive activities.

 - Avoid loose clothes as they can catch fire quickly.
-Do not wear synthetic and silk clothes.
+Do not wear clothes made of silk and synthetic material.